-Due to the overwhelming success of the gold and silver version of the Queen's Beasts coins, the Royal Mint decided to expand the series in 2017 by including a platinum version.
-The new 1 oz Queen's Beasts Platinum coins are 99.95% pure and have a face value of £100.
+The Royal Mint started issuing the British Platinum Queen's Beasts in 2017 in the wake of the successful market introduction of the gold and silver version of the coins.
+The new 1 oz platinum coins of the Queen's Beasts series are 99.95% pure and have a face value of £100.
 For now, only brilliant uncirculated coins are issued.
 They are very thin with a thickness of just 1 mm and 32.69 mm in diameter.
 The first inaugural issue shows the Lion of England on the reverse and a portrait of Queen Elizabeth II on the obverse.
 The reverse design of the 2nd coin shows the Griffin of Edward III.
-When the series eventually ends, a total of 10 coins will have been released.
+When this coin series eventually ends, a total of 10 coins will have been released.

 The South African Mint started producing Krugerrand coins out of platinum in 2017.
 The coins are 99.99% pure whereas most other platinum bullion coins are 'only' 99.95% pure.
-Only 1 oz proof coins are issued for now that are comparable in their dimensions to the 1 oz Gold Krugerrand coins.
+Only 1 oz proof coins are issued for now that are comparable in their dimensions to the 1 oz Gold Krugerrands.
 Mintage is capped at 1,967 pieces in order to commemorate the 50th anniversary of the Krugerrand coins that were first issued in 1967.
-Just like the Silver Krugerrands, Platinum Krugerrand coins have an official face value (10 Rand) which the gold coins do not have.
+Just like the silver version of the coins, Platinum Krugerrands have an official face value (10 Rand) which the gold coins do not have.
 The design of both sides is identical to the gold and silver coins and shows Paul Kruger's portrait on the obverse and a springbok on the reverse.
 The 50th anniversary privy mark appears on the reverse as well.

 Chinese Platinum Panda coins with a fineness of 99.95% were only released by the China Gold Coin Incorporation from 1987 - 1990, 1993 - 1997 and 2002 - 2005 in the denominations of 1 oz (100 Yuan face value), 1/2 oz (50 Yuan), 1/4 oz (25 Yuan), 1/10 oz (10 Yuan, 100 Yuan in 2002 and 2005) and 1/20 oz (5 Yuan, 50 Yuan in 2003 and 2004).
-The 1 oz Platinum Panda was minted between 1987 and 1990.
+The 1 oz Chinese Platinum Pandas were minted between 1987 and 1990.
 Those coins bear the same design as the gold coins of that year.
 The 1/2 oz and 1/4 oz coins were only minted in 1990 and both of them displayed a unique panda design.
 The 1/10 oz coin was minted in 1990 (with unique panda design), 1993 - 1997, 2002 and 2005.
-Finally, the 1/20 oz Platinum Pandas were minted between 1993 and 1997 and in 2003 and 2004.
+Finally, the 1/20 oz platinum coins were minted between 1993 and 1997 and in 2003 and 2004.

-Mexican Platinum Libertad coins were only minted in the year 1989.
+The Mexican Platinum Libertad was only minted in the year 1989.
 That year, the Casa de Moneda de México produced 3,500 Platinum Libertads out of 99.9% fine platinum.
 Mintage was limited to a single denomination of 1/4 oz.
 These coins were only available with a proof finish.
 The design of both sides of the coins was identical to the gold and silver version of the Libertad coins that was minted until 1994.